 What is EPS?

-Earnings Per Share (EPS) represents a company’s net earnings divided by its total number of outstanding shares.
-EPS is a great gauge of a company’s profitability and a predictor of stock price appreciation.
+Earnings Per Share (EPS) represents a company’s net earnings divided by its total number of shares outstanding.

 The Three Pillars of EPS Growth